Penetration Tester

 • Start: As soon as onboarding is complete

-This role involves conducting comprehensive technical assessments, identifying vulnerabilities in IT infrastructure, applications, and networks using manual and automated techniques (tools like Burp Suite, Metasploit, Nmap), producing high-quality reports with clear remediation recommendations, and contributing to broader security consultancy projects.
+This role involves conducting comprehensive technical assessments, identifying vulnerabilities in IT infrastructure, applications, and networks using manual and automated techniques (tools such as Burp Suite, Metasploit, Nmap), producing high‑quality reports with clear remediation recommendations, and contributing to broader security consultancy projects.

 • Active SC clearance

-• Proven 2 or 3 years in penetration testing
+• Proven 2‑3 years experience in penetration testing

 • CHECK Team Member (CTM) qualification (CREST or CyberScheme)